The Simple Truth about the Gender Pay Gap (Spring 2015)

 The gender pay gap affects all women, but for women of color the pay shortfall is worse.
-Asian American women’s salaries show the smallest gender pay gap, at 90 percent of white men’s earnings.
 Hispanic women’s salaries show the largest gap, at 54 percent of white men’s earnings.
+Black women’s salaries stand at 64 percent of white men’s earnings.
 White men are used as a benchmark because they make up the largest demographic group in the labor force.

 Women face a pay gap in nearly every occupation.

 Women typically earn about 90 percent of what men are paid until they hit 35.
 After that median earnings for women are typically 75–80 percent of what men are paid.

 While more education is an effective tool for increasing earnings, it is not an effective tool against the gender pay gap.

 At every level of academic achievement, women’s median earnings are less than men’s earnings, and in some cases, the gender pay gap is larger at higher levels of education.
 While education helps everyone, black and Hispanic women earn less than their white and Asian peers do, even when they have the same educational credentials.

 The pay gap also exists among women without children.

 AAUW’s Graduating to a Pay Gap found that among full-time workers one year after college graduation — nearly all of whom were childless — women were paid just 82 percent of what their male counterparts were paid.

 Here are changes that can help close the wage gap.